samipsairam/Scala_Practical/README.md

 # Scala_Practical

-Basic Scala
+SCALA + SPARK

-#Contains basic scala usage and few programs for individual use
+#Contains tutorials of spark using scala and few programs for individual use